 - Establishment of the new independent EHCSA covering the elderly aged 75 or over.
 The new insurer will be cooperatives of municipal governments in prefectural level. - Consolidating health insurers at prefectural level.
 The Social Insurance Agency which has been managing the governmental health insurance will be separated into 47 prefectural levels as independent organization.
 As a precursor, a committee involving all health insurers is already established in every prefecture. - Introduction of primary prevention programs against metabolic syndrome.
-All health insurers will be required to provide annual health checkups as well as post screening health guidance to all beneficiaries including dependent family members. - These include the full electronic transfer of insurance claims on side. provider and record keeping ofindividualized records of health checkups between age 40 thru 74 old.
-Also years computerized insurance disease management.
+All health insurers will be required to provide annual health checkups as well as post screening health guidance to all beneficiaries including dependent family members.

+• Development of IT.
+These include the full electronic transfer of insurance claims on provider side, and record keeping of individualized records of health checkups between age 40 thru 74 years old.
+Also computerized insurance claims will be actively used to facilitate the disease management.